 - Drink plenty of water, even though you may not feel like it.
 Vomiting and diarrhoea cause your body to lose water.
 Water loss (dehydration) can be serious over a period of several days.

 - Follow the advice given on washing hands etc by the holiday company to try and limit any outbreak

 Holiday Travel Watch is a voluntary organisation that gives help and advice to holiday makers to help them avoid problems, and also gives advice and support to those who suspect they have become ill as a result of exposure to infection whilst abroad.

-If you suspect that you may have contracted your illness whilst abroad, you may wish to contact Holiday Travel Watch on 0121 747 8100 (Helpline) or visit the Holiday Travel Watch website.
+If you suspect that you may have contracted your illness whilst abroad, you may wish to contact Holiday Travel Watch on 0121 747 8100 (Helpline).

 Back to top